nmshd/documentation/_docs_integrate/attribute-values.md

 Most Attribute Value types are atomic, which means that they have only one property called `value` (e.g. [`EMailAddress`](#emailaddress), [`DisplayName`](#displayname), [`PhoneNumber`](#phonenumber)).
 But there are also more complex Attribute Value types which consist of multiple properties with a strong correlation (e.g. [`StreetAddress`](#streetaddress), [`PersonName`](#personname)).
-These properties can (but don't have to) contain other Attribute Values.

 # Valid Characters in Attributes